Last updated: 09 March 2022

 A&E attendance levels have been relatively stable in the last month.

 Deaths are 3% above average levels for this time of year.

 Emergency hospital admission levels have decreased in the last month.

 Planned hospital admission levels have fluctuated in the last month.

 A substantial minority are reluctant to contact a GP practice at the moment for immediate non-COVID-19 health concerns.

-Scottish Welfare Fund crisis grant applications were 5% higher in July 2021 than in July 2020
+Scottish Welfare Fund crisis grant applications increased by 16% in December 2021 compared to December 2020.